MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 # RNA-Seq Analysis Protocol
+## 1. Download data
+Information on how to run FASTQC can be found in the directory "Pre-Processing"

+## 2. FASTQC
+Run FASTQC on all fastq files.
+Information on how to run FASTQC can be found in the directory "Pre-Processing"

+## 3. Trim files
+Based on FASTQC metrics, Trim fastq files using Trim galore.
+Information on how to run Trim galore can be found in directory "Pre-Processing"

-## 1. Setup working directory for RNAseq
+## 4. Setup working directory for RNAseq
 - Open the Terminal and Login to UCR cluster
 - Make a main directory for the project
 ```